By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Tomorrow is Father’s day.
-In this run up to that occasion I thought we should take a look at the topic of good fathering and bad fathering.
+In this run-up to that occasion, I thought we should take a look at the topic of good fathering and bad fathering.
 How to be a good father, that is a tough thing to define and even tougher to do.
 But being a bad father, there seem to be some easy, common, ways to do that.

-I am not one who thinks that parents, mothers or fathers, are superfluous to raising children.
+I am not one who thinks that parents, mothers, or fathers, are superfluous to raising children.
 I have great respect for single parents, male or female, but I continue to think that children benefit from having good role models for both roles.
 Children do need to have a father or father figure in their lives.

 I am not one to blame all the ills of our world on men, being myself of the male persuasion.
-I think men have gotten a bad rap when it comes to child rearing.
+I think men have gotten a bad rap when it comes to child-rearing.
 It seems fashionable to attribute all the problems children face these days to being the man’s fault and any man who spends too much time around children is suspect these days.

 We men are having a difficult time filling this father role.
-What it takes to be a “good father” has changed and what we did learn about these skills from our fathers does not work in this changed modern world.
+What it takes to be a “good father” has changed and what we did learn about these skills from our fathers does not work in this changing modern world.

 Based on the things men tell me and the things I have learned from my own experiences, here are some easy ways to be a bad father.